 Employees who suspect they may be sick should not come to their designated work location but stay home and consult their health care provider.
 If employees begin to feel ill while on site, they must leave the premises, notify their supervisor immediately and consult their health care provider.

 If I need a space cleaned, what do I do?

 Email FMCS to arrange a discussion about enhanced sanitation and disinfection for specific spaces.

 Please refer to the Enhanced Sanitation and Disinfection section of the Minimum Requirements to Return to On-site Work page for more information.

 If someone in my group gets sick, will we have to shut down our operation?

-Please refer to the “What Happens in My Workspace/Building if a Positive COVID-19 Diagnosis Is Reported?” section of the Symptoms & Reporting page for more information.
+Please refer to the Faculty and Staff Experiencing COVID-19 Symptoms section of the Symptoms & Reporting page for more information.

 When authorized to return to campus, how can eligible faculty and staff request a workplace accommodation from the Office of Disability Services?

 Consistent with CMU’s commitment to maintain the health, safety and welfare of its faculty and staff, the university will provide a reasonable accommodation to eligible faculty and staff who, because of the COVID-19 pandemic, require workplace accommodations to enable them to perform the essential functions of their job, unless doing so would create an undue hardship.